 To understand the idea of feature engineering, we can consider a simple example.
 In the plot below, we see two classes of points.
 Imagine that you have a warehouse located at the point of and it is profitable to supply clients only in some limited distance.
 From the human perspective, it is easy to understand that we need to consider the points in some limited radius from the warehouse.
 This requires a combination of the two given features.

 But this is not so obvious for algorithms.
 For example, the decision tree based algorithms take into consideration only one feature at a time and divide the set into one part where the values of a considered feature are higher than an arbitrary threshold and the second part where values are lower.
 To divide the space as above it would require a lot of such splits.

 However, we can perform a simple transformation of coordinates which we were taught in high school.
 The transformation is from the so-called cartesian coordinates system (x, y) to the polar coordinates system (r, 0).
 Here, we use the following transformation:

 And now, it is easy to see for a human and it is easy as well for an algorithm to analyze the data.
 Dividing the set with a split along r at the threshold r split = 2.
-Obviously, this is a trivial example and with the real data, it is rarely that simple, but this shows the potential of a proper feature engineering.
+Obviously, this is a trivial example and with the real data, it is rarely that simple, but this shows the potential of proper feature engineering for machine learning.